Ibanez TS-9 Tube Screamer

 The Octavia is a really cool effect, but hard to master.
 I mainly run it with the boost low, and if I want that searing octave fuzz tone I kick in an overdrive after it.
 Not the most commonly used sound for me, but it has its place.
 And yes, I know there is another page where ”octave” pedals are listed.
 However, this one is just as much a fuzz, so it ended up here 🙂

 After having played many years with the Tube Screamer/Fender amp sound for light overdrive, the Eleven Rack steered me more into the AC30 direction (in that setup, I use a simulated AC30 for my low-gain dirt).
 And naturally, I wanted to move more towards that tone with my pedalboard setup as well.
 I looked around, and the Catalinbread CB30 caught my eye.
-It’s part of their ”Foundation” series, where they bring in elements of various classic amps in a stompbox format.
+It was part of their ”Foundation” series, where they bring in elements of various classic amps in a stompbox format.
 They are not modellers, and don’t have any speaker simulation going on – they’re meant to plug into your guitar amp, and make it sound like a Marshall/Hiwatt/Vox/Tweed Fender etc. Look them up at www.catalinbread.com!